kokoye2007/wifi-qr/README.md

 - [x] QR Scan and Auto Connect
 - [x] It's Not Wifi QR
 - [x] This network is not available.
+- [x] Migration to nmcli
+- [x] QR Share Hidden Network
-- [ ] QR Scan Auto Connect Hidden Network
+- [x] QR Scan Auto Connect Hidden Network
 - [ ] icons
-- [ ] Migration to nmcli
 - [ ] Additional LDAP Login

 ###  Improve
-Still need to improve
-* QR is NOT Wifi Data ? warning and exit.
-  * grep and zenity
-* Wifi Scan for QR SSID, its Do not exit ? warning ?
-Rescan
-   * nmcli, grep, zenity
-* HIDDEN Network Connect
-   * nmcli
+ All is done
+ Just need for LDAP and LEAP

 ```